1.c) Principles of physics in Global Mechanics

 g = [ m c3/ G ] * n

-Therefore, we would ask the reader not to search for mistakes but rather for achievements, while also taking into account the fact that error may exist.
+Therefore, we would ask the reader not to search for mistakes but rather for achievements, while also considering that errors may exist.
 It is true as well that the terminology will not be as consistent as we would like, because of the underlying technical complication and due to the lack of systematization in Global Mechanics, given its young age.

 * * *